-- F. Provide floor drains in all toilet rooms. - G. Provide trap primers for all floor drains and floor sinks except for UGA Housing projects where trap guards are preferable if they are a viable solution. - H. Ball valves shall be used for plumbing services isolation (no gate valves). - I. Pressure reducing valves (PRVs) - i.
+- x.
+All thermometer gauges located on domestic plumbing shall be dial type gauges. - F. Provide floor drains in all toilet rooms. - G. Provide trap primers for all floor drains and floor sinks except for UGA Housing projects where trap guards shall be used as the basis of design.
+Plumbing design shall review with UGA PM which types of primer to use for each project and clearly designate which type is used for each location on the drawings. - H. Ball valves shall be used for plumbing services isolation (no gate valves).
+For larger pipe sizes other valves other valve types can be submitted to UGA PM for approval (still no gate valves). - I. Pressure reducing valves (PRVs) - i.
 Shall be suitable for the application.
 Verify the prevailing mains water pressure and consult the manufacturer's engineering department to verify the correct selection of the PRV provided irrespective of any model specified on the drawings. - ii.
 Provide pressure gauge downstream and P/T ports up and downstream of every PRV. - iii.
 Provide an upstream strainer if installed ahead of the PRV. - J. Design for Learning Environments - i.
 Avoid locating high traffic plumbing pipe within the classroom space.
 When plumbing is provided within a classroom wall, ensure that the wall's sound transmission class (STC) rating is adequate.
-Avoid plumbing layouts which may cause excessive pipe noise through the effects of water hammer. - Whenever a project includes work that will penetrate existing concrete slab (elevated and / or on grade), the Design Professional and / or Construction Professional shall review conditions during design with Project Manager to verify if additional investigative work is needed (x-ray, GPR, ferroscan, etc.). - K. Strategy for supplying deionized water shall be reviewed with UGA PM to determine if a building, regional, or point of use system is to be used.
-Also need to confirm required water purity levels ($1 \text{ M}\Omega$, $18 \text{ M}\Omega$, etc.). - L. If a point of use DI system is utilized, review with UGA PM to determine if a floor drain is needed. - M. For projects incorporating DI loops design professional shall incorporate the below detail:
+Avoid plumbing layouts which may cause excessive pipe noise through the effects of water hammer. - Whenever a project includes work that will penetrate existing concrete slab (elevated and/or on grade), the Design Professional and/or Construction Professional shall review conditions during design with Project Manager to verify if additional investigative work is needed (x-ray, GPR, ferroscan, etc.). - K. Strategy for supplying deionized water shall be reviewed with UGA PM to determine if a building, regional, or point of use system is to be used.
+Also need to confirm required water purity levels (1 M Ω , 18 M Ω , etc.). - L. If a point of use DI system is utilized, review with UGA PM to determine if a floor drain is needed. - M. For projects incorporating DI loops design professional shall incorporate the below detail: - N. Installation of residential-type dishwashers is prohibited.
+In cases where there is adequate reasoning, a variance must be submitted and approved prior to incorporation into the design.

 - 1. ALL CONNECTOR FITTINGS SHALL BE WITH THREADED CONNECTIONS WITH O-RINGS.
 COMPRESSION FITTINGS ARE NOT ALLOWED. - 2.
 LEAK DETECTION MODEL SHALL BE SERIES 1000 LEAK-GOPHER, OR APPROVED EQUAL.
 FOR LARGE DISTRIBUTED SYSTEMS, AUTOMATIC FLOW LIMITING DEVICES MAY BE REQUIRED IN PLACE OF LEAK DETECTION.
-(PROVIDE FLO-LOGIC SYSTEM OR EQUAL) - 3.
-FLOOR DRAINS SHALL BE REQUIRED FOR INSTALLATIONS IN NEW BUILDING, BUT FOR RENOVATIONS SHALL BE CONSIDERED ON A CASE-BY-CASE SCENARIO. - 4.
+(PROVIDE FLO-LOGIC SYSTEM OR EQUAL) - FLOOR DRAINS SHALL BE REQUIRED FOR INSTALLATIONS IN NEW BUILDING, BUT FOR RENOVATIONS SHALL BE CONSIDERED ON A CASE-BY-CASE SCENARIO. - 4.
 PRV SHALL BE BRASS CONSTRUCTION (WATTS OR APPROVED EQUAL) - 5.
 GFIC RECEPTACLE SHALL BE REQUIRED WHEN NECESSARY AS REQUIRED TO MEET CODE. - ALL SHOWN RIGID PIPE (COPPER, STAINLESS STEEL, OR POLYPROPYLENE) SHALL BE INSTALLED BY BY A PROFESSIONAL PLUMBER (FMD OR A PLUMBING CONTRACTOR). - 7.
 ALL INSTALLATIONS MUST BE APPROVED BY FMD.
 DEPENDING UPON LOCATION RELATIVE TO SENSITIVE EQUIPMENT (ELECTRICAL ROOMS, RESEARCH EQUIPMENT, ETC.) REQUIREMENTS MAY VARY. - 8.
 ANY PIPING DISTRIBUTION BEYOND THE FINAL FILTER SHALL BE STAINLESS STEEL OR HEAT-FUSED POLYPROPYLENE AND SHALL BE PROPERLY SUPPORTED WITH PIPE HANGERS, SADDLES, PIPING CLAMPS, ETC., UNLESS THE END SOURCE IS DIRECTLY ADJACENT TO THE DI TANKS, THEN POLYETHYLENE TUBING IS ACCEPTABLE.